Home: Tired of being Tired, Depressed, Constipated,

 T3 containing medications (such as desiccated thyroid or Cytomel) cause a peak in Free T3 levels a few hours after ingestion (42% within the first 4 hours), and then a decline until the next dose.
 Even T4 medications like Synthroid or levothyroxine cause a small bump in thyroid levels a few hours after a dose (16% rise in Free T4 with no change in free T3).
 This peak and trough of the Free T3 level can greatly affect one’s lab results, depending on when one does the labs.
 As an example, I normally take my desiccated thyroid 4x/day, before breakfast, lunch, dinner, and bedtime, and then test in the morning around 9 a.m.
 This would result in a lower lab result than what I normally experience, because it is 9-10 hours from my last dose, while I normally dose closer to every 5-6 hours during a normal day.
 I also have no idea how high my Free T3 peaks, since I am measuring a trough.
 So if my labs showed me at top-of-range, my peak levels are probably significantly over range, and could be a cause for concern.

 Thyroid labwork could also be done 5-6 hours after the last dose, to see where the Free T3 falls in the reference range.
 Depending on how often one doses, this should give a lab result between the peak and trough levels.
 Taking a lower dose more often will cause smaller peaks and troughs.
-All labs are only guidelines though, and symptoms should always trump labs when determining dosing.
+All labs are only guidelines though, and symptoms should always trump labs when determining a dose.

 Thyroid hormone levels, in excess, will affect other lab results.
 Total cholesterol may become quite low, while SHBG (sex hormone binding globulin), calcium, and alkaline phosphatase may become elevated.
 The last three markers correlate with hyperthyroidism and bone loss, and should not be ignored.
 The hyperthyroid state (too much T3, not a low TSH) causes osteoporosis, which is why doctors are so wary of prescribing too much T3.
-Cortisol, free testosterone and DHEA values may also go below normal when too much thyroid hormone is taken.
+Cortisol, free testosterone and DHEA values may also fall below normal when too much thyroid hormone is taken.
 This may explain why so many are told to take hydrocortisone and supplement sex hormones when on the T3-only protocol.

 [reference links inactivated for search engines; copy and paste the url into your browser to view the reference]